dart-lang/site-www/src/resources/books.md

 [let us know.](https://github.com/dart-lang/site-www/issues)

 {{site.alert.warning}}
+  If you find a Dart book that isn't listed here, make sure it was published or updated recently.
-  You may find other books published on the Dart programming language.
-We recommend that you check the date of publication, since Dart has evolved a great deal, and older books lack coverage of many important topics that are relevant to the modern Dart 2 language, including strong typing, null safety, FFI, the `dart` command line utility, and our new developer tools.
+  Older books lack coverage of Dart 2 topics such as strong typing, null safety, FFI, the `dart` command-line utility, and new developer tools.
 {{site.alert.end}}

 ## Dart books with null safety